Svolværgeita: Name

-The first element is Svolvær since it is located in that town.
-The last element is the finite form of geit which means "goat" since the mountain has two "horns".
+The official name of the mountain is Geita.
+The name is the finite form of geit which means "goat" since the mountain has two "horns".
 The two horns are called Storhorn and Lillehorn.
 By descending from Storhorn, it is common to jump over a 1.5 m wide gap and land safely on Lillehorn, while viewing the town cemetery 300 m below.
+The name is unofficially prefixed with "Svolvær" since it is located in that town.

 First ascent

 The 1910 Route was first climbed by Bryn, Schjelderup, and Rubinson.
 They reached the top by 11:00 pm on 1 August 1910.
 Their route includes a diagonal traverse across the north wall of the mountain, led by Rubinson.
 Before the climb, the three had bet a local hotel owner a bottle of wine that they would reach the Goat summit.
 The group of Bryn, Schjelderup, and Rubinson had shortly before finished the first successful ascent of Stetind, on 30 July.
 Two days later, on 3 August, the same group made the first ascent of Trakta, one of the most difficult summits to reach in Norway.